pikesley/pHAT-REST/README.md

 ### `/lights`

-Accepts a `PATCH` with a `application/json` payload, representing the desired state of the 45x7 grid of the pHAT plus the row of six oddly-placed decimal points:
+Accepts a `PATCH` with an `application/json` payload, representing the desired state of the 45x7 grid of the pHAT plus the row of six oddly-placed decimal points:

     {